GustavoFogaca/GustavoFogaca/README.md

-- 👋 Hi, I’m @GustavoFogaca
+- 👋 Hi, I'm @GustavoFogaca
-- 👀 I’m interested in  a aprofundar no ambiente de desenvolvimento
+- 👀 I am interested in going deeper into the development environment
-- 🌱 I’m curren tly learning  spring boot, javascript and VueJS
+- 🌱 I am currently learning spring boot, javascript and VueJS
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I'm looking to collaborate on...
-- 📫 How to reach me ...
+- 📫 How to reach me...

 <!---
 GustavoFogaca/GustavoFogaca is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.